tteejj/_CLASSY/modules/tui-engine-v2.txt

         }
     }) | Out-Null

-    # Store for cleanup
     $script:TuiState.InputRunspace   = $runspace
     $script:TuiState.InputPowerShell = $ps
     $script:TuiState.InputAsyncResult = $ps.BeginInvoke()
 }

 function Process-TuiInput {
-    # Process all queued input events
     $processedAny = $false
-    # Check if the queue exists before trying to use it.
     if (-not $script:TuiState.InputQueue) { return $false }

     if (Get-Command Write-Log -ErrorAction SilentlyContinue) {